Yeoenghuat/myCordovaProject/README.md

 Splash screen and App Icon are configured in the config.xml file.
 Multiple icon / screen images are required for different phone sizes.
 You can use this [link](https://pgicons.abiro.com/) to help you generate icons / screens for different resolution.

+## Screen capture / Task switcher

+This [plugin](https://www.npmjs.com/package/cordova-plugin-privacyscreen) is used to block screen capture and task snapshots.
+No configuration is needed.

 ## Useful links

 1. Supported Plugin APIs: [link](https://cordova.apache.org/docs/en/latest/guide/support/index.html)